Updated 10:00am 7/20/2020

 - Water main will be installed on 2nd Avenue from 3rd Street SW to 2nd Street SW

 - Xcel energy will be relocating power poles

-- Temporary water services will be connected to the homes on 2nd Street SW from 2nd Avenue SW to Main Street
+- The road base will be prepared on 2nd Street SW beginning at Main Street

 Engineer: Vanessa Hines - Widseth Smith Nolting (Rochester)

 Contractor: Schumacher Excavating, Inc.

 Who can I contact for any construction questions or concerns that I may have?
 Widseth personnel will be on site most of the time that construction is taking place.
 However, if we are not available, please contact the City (356-4591) and they will get a hold of us to let us know about your question or concern.